Respite Care Application Announcement

 - Appendix A – Respite Funding Opportunity Application

 - Appendix B – Respite Funding Opportunity Budget Template

-This funding opportunity has been developed in partnership with Youth MOVE PA, the PA Care Partnership, the State Leadership, and Management Team (SLMT), and the Office of Mental Health and Substance Abuse Services (OMHSAS) Bureau of Children’s Services to improve lives for youth in PA.
+This funding opportunity has been developed in partnership with Youth MOVE PA, the PA Care Partnership, the State Leadership and Management Team (SLMT), and the Office of Mental Health and Substance Abuse Services (OMHSAS) Bureau of Children’s Behavioral Health Services to improve lives of youth in Pennsylvania.

 As part of the funding opportunity, we will have a learning community cohort of the funded sites to share ideas, challenges, and successes to enhance the way that respite services are delivered.
 Those applying and receiving funding must agree to participate in monthly calls to discuss program successes and challenges, data collection efforts, and support the development of a best practice tool to be shared for future use.

 The Goals for the Respite Funding opportunity are to:

 - Develop or expand respite services with a focus on youth with complex behavioral health and their families.

 - Provide additional resources to families/youth in need of respite services.